Suicides among Japan's working women surged in 2020

-The number of working women in Japan who committed suicide rose sharply last year amid the COVID-19 pandemic, government data showed Tuesday.
+The number of working women in Japan who killed themselves rose sharply last year amid the COVID-19 pandemic, government data showed Tuesday.

 The increase "signaled the impact of the pandemic," the health ministry said.
 "It's possible that the rise reflected changes in the working environment among nonregular workers, many of whom are women" it said.

-Along with the National Police Agency, the health ministry said it will start checking from next year whether a person who committed suicide was a regular employee or non-regular employee as a way to analyze reasons behind suicides among working people.
+Along with the National Police Agency, the health ministry said it will start checking from next year whether a person who died by suicide was a regular employee or nonregular employee as a way to analyze reasons behind suicides among working people.

 The total number of people in Japan who killed themselves in 2020 rose by 912 from the previous year to 21,081.

-The number of men who committed suicide fell to 14,055, marking the 11th consecutive year of decline.
+The number of men who killed themselves fell to 14,055, marking the 11th consecutive year of decline.
 Among women, the number rose by nearly 1,000 from the previous year to 7,026.

 The suicide rate, which represents the number of suicides per 100,000 population, grew 0.8 point to 16.8, marking the first increase in 11 years.